Environment, Climate and Hope

 Hertford Swift Group

-The Hertford Swift Group aims to help the number of Swifts In Hertford recover after the sharp decline in recent years (c58% since the mid 1990s).
-Our main focus is on increasing numbers of breeding sites for the birds across the town, with nest boxes, and Swift bricks on new developments.
+The Hertford Swift Group aims to help the number of Swifts in Hertford recover after the sharp decline in recent years.
+Our main focus is on increasing numbers of breedine sites for the birds across the town, with nest boxes, and Swift bricks on new developments.
+We have put up over 300 nest boxes in 2024.
+This work will continue.

 Julia Gough